 - Profit after tax ("PAT")

-- Our unbilled order book as at 30 September 2017 is as follows:
+- Our unbilled order book which includes order book from SMHB Engineering Sdn Bhd as at 30 June 2018 is as follows:

-Our major on-going supervision projects including Maju Expressway Extension To KLIA, Sungei Besi-Ulu Kelang Elevated Expressway and West Coast Expressway which are progressing well in line with the construction stage of these projects continued to contribute majority of the supervision revenue.
-However, this was offsetted by completed project, i.e. LRT Ampang Line Extension in line with its completion status.
+Our major on-going supervision projects including Maju Expressway Extension To KLIA, Sungei Besi-Ulu Kelang Elevated Expressway and West Coast Expressway, ECRL supervision which are progressing well in line with the construction stage of these projects continued to contribute majority of the supervision revenue during current period and quarter ended 30 June 2018.
+However, this was offsetted by completed project, i.e. LRT Ampang Line Extension and Kuantan Port Expansion in line with their completion status.

 BIM services accounted for small proportion of the Group’s revenue.
-The reduction in revenue for both current quarter and financial year to date were mainly due to the completion of certain BIM projects.
+The reduction in revenue for both current period and quarter was mainly due to the completion of certain BIM projects.